Caribbean literature: Women writers

-Poets include Mahadai Das (Guyana), Lenelle Moïse (Haiti), Pamela Mordecai (Jamaica), Lorna Goodison (Jamaica), Julia de Burgos (Puerto Rico), Giannina Braschi (Puerto Rico), Merle Collins (Grenada), Shara McCallum (Jamaica), and Oliver Senior (Jamaica).
+Poets include Mahadai Das (Guyana), Lenelle Moïse (Haiti), Nancy Morejón, Pamela Mordecai (Jamaica), Lorna Goodison (Jamaica), Julia de Burgos, Mara Pastor, Giannina Braschi (Puerto Rico), Merle Collins (Grenada), Shara McCallum (Jamaica), Chiqui Vicioso (Dominican Republic), Jennifer Rahim (Trinidad and Tobago), Olive Senior (Jamaica) and Yvonne Weekes [Montserrat/Barbados].

 Playwrights include Una Marson who wrote in English, and Ina Césaire (Martinique) and Simone Schwarz-Bart (France/Guadeloupe) who write in French.

 Epics

 There are many epic stories, plays, and poems written in and about the Caribbean.
 Dating to the 16th century, Juan de Castellanos's Elegy to the Illustrious Gentlemen of the Indies (1589) is an epic in verse that traces Columbus's arrival to the conquest of Cuba, Jamaica, Trinidad, and Margarita.
-The work relates Juan Ponce de Leon's colonization of Puerto Rico in search for the mythic fountain of youth.
+The work relates Juan Ponce de León's colonization of Puerto Rico in search for the mythic fountain of youth.
 Later epics of the Spanish West Indies include Manuel de Jesus Galvan's national epic "The Sword and the Cross" (1954) that relates the myths and histories of the colony of Hispaniola.

-In the 20th Century epics approach subjects such racist legacies, economic terrorism, and the decolonization of Caribbean culture and politics.
-Nobel prize winner Derek Walcott pens one of greatest modern epic written in the English language, Omeros (1990).
+In the 20th century, epics approach subjects such racist legacies, economic terrorism, and the decolonization of Caribbean culture and politics.
+Nobel Prize winner Derek Walcott wrote Omeros (1990).
 This epic poem is divided into seven books containing sixty-four chapters.
 Most of the poem is composed in a three-line form that is reminiscent of the terza rima form that Dante used for The Divine Comedy.
 The work uses local island folklore and ancient Greek myths such as Homer' Iliad to address legacies of Greek, Roman, and American culture including racism and slavery.
 Parts of the story occur on Walcott's native island St. Lucia, but there are also time travels to ancient Greece and Rome, as well as travels to modern day Lisbon, London, Dublin, Toronto.

 Giannina Braschi's Empire of Dreams (1988) is a postmodern epic composed of six books of poetry that blend elements of eclogues, epigrams, lyrics, prose poem, diary, jingles, Puerto Rican folklore, and political manifesto.
 The work traces the history of the Spanish language from medieval times to contemporary Puerto Rico, Cuban, Chicano, and Nuyorican culture.
 Braschi's later epic, written in English, is United States of Banana (2011), a geopolitical tragic-comedy about the fall of the American empire, the liberation of Puerto Rico, and the realignment of powers among Caribbean nations.
 Mixing elements of poetry, lyric essay, Caribbean songs, and socratic dialogues, this epic tackles the subjects of global debt, financial terrorism, and decolonization.

 Trinidadian playwright and novelist Earl Lovelace's work has been described as performative epics that mix the rhythms of steelband and calypso with complex narratives about black power and the political, spiritual, and psychic struggles for decolonization.
-His best known works are The Dragon Can’t Dance (1979) and Salt (1996) which won the Commonwealth Book Prize.
+His best known works are The Dragon Can't Dance (1979) and Salt (1996) which won the Commonwealth Book Prize.